-(A) Stark state college follows the Ohio board of regents guidelines for the length of programs, semesters, and credit hours.
+(A) Stark state college follows the Ohio department of higher education guidelines for the length of programs, semesters, and credit hours.
 The length of associate degree programs falls between a minimum of sixty credit hours and a maximum of sixty-five credit hours unless it can be shown that additional coursework is required to meet professional accreditation or licensing requirements.
-Programs requiring hours beyond the sixty-five hour maximum in order to meet accreditation or licensing requirements are expected to align similarly to like programs at other two-year public institutions and shall not exceed seventy-three semester credit hours The length of a semester shall consist of no fewer than fifteen calendar weeks and no more than seventeen calendar weeks of instructional time.
+Programs requiring hours beyond the sixty-five credit hours maximum in order to meet accreditation or licensing requirements are expected to align similarly to like programs at other two-year public institutions, must have the permission of the provost and chief academic officer, and shall not exceed seventy-three semester credit hours.
+The length of a semester shall consist of no fewer than fifteen calendar weeks and no more than seventeen calendar weeks of instructional time.
 Term lengths at Stark state college in the fall semester and spring semester range from one week to sixteen weeks of instruction.
 Term lengths in the summer session range from one week to ten weeks of instruction.

 (B) The number of credits which should be awarded for the completion of courses in associate degree programs is determined by the instructional arrangements as follows:

 (1) Classroom: Classroom instruction is formalized instruction, conducted on-or off-campus, in which the instructor presents an educational experience to students, applying any combination of instructional methods.